coniferprod/k4tool/README.md

 If you leave out the optional `destination` argument, the patch will be injected into the slot that is imprinted in the patch file, either by the `k4tool` `extract` command or a manual data dump from the K4, captured by some other utility.

+### Show the Kawai K4 wave list

+The `wave` command shows the wave list of the Kawai K4, like so:

+    dotnet run -- wave